George W. Dole: Public offices and community roles

 Rumsey was one of the incorporators of Chicago when it became a town on August 5, 1833.
 Five days later, Dole was elected to the town's inaugural board of Trustees along with Madore B. Beaubien, E. S. Kimberly, John Miller, and Thomas Jefferson Vance Owen.
 On September 3, 1833, Rumsey was appointed the board's inaugural treasurer.
 Dole also served on the Chicago Board of Water Commissioners.
 He was an elected trustee of the Chicago Orphan Asylum.

 Dole was the director of the first state bank of Illinois and helped to organize the Chicago Board of Trade.
-He served as the postmaster of Chicago in the early 1850s.
+In the 1840s, he served as Chicago's customs inspector.
+He served as the postmaster of Chicago in the early 1850s, after being appointed by President Millard Fillmore in September 1850.

 In politics

 Dole was a member of the Whig Party, and later the Republican Party.
+From 1838–1839 and again from 1842–1844, he was a member of the Chicago Common Council (as the city council was then-known), representing the 6th ward.
+From 1839 through 1840 he was the city treasurer of Chicago.

-He was the unsuccessful Whig nominee in the March 1844 Chicago mayoral election, losing very narrowly.
+Dole was the unsuccessful Whig nominee in the March 1844 Chicago mayoral election, losing very narrowly.
 The election result was voided by the Chicago Common Council, which claimed that there had been electoral fraud by the Democratic Party.
 Dole did not run in the subsequent April do-over election, however.
-Dole was an early and active member of the free Kansas movement, and became the treasurer of a national committee for the cause.
+Dole was an early and active member of the free Kansas cause as part of the Free Soil movement, and became the treasurer of a national committee for the cause.
 Millard Fillmore appointed Dole as postmaster of Chicago during his presidency.

 Later life and death

 Near the end of his life, Dole lost the significant sum of $80,000 by investing in a real estate deal that a friend had assured him would be a guaranteed success for him, greatly diminishing his personal financial wealth.

 He died at the age of 60 on April 13, 1860, at his home.
+His widow would live until 1865.